- Ph.D. Baylor University

 - A.A.
 Biblical Studies, Liberty University

-- Exploration of Pregnancy Options Counseling Across Social Service Settings in the United States
+- Explorations of Pregnancy Options Counseling Across Varying Settings

 What are the main focuses of your research?

 - The intersection of faith and social work practice

 What specific courses or specialties do you teach?

 - Foundations in Social Work

 What is the most important piece of advice you give students to help them succeed?

 - We are commanded, in scripture, to love God and love people (Mark 12:30).
 When we can do both things well and with our whole heart, then we will experience success.
 Such success may not meet the perspective of what the world defines as successful, but, that should never be our end goal.

 - Homan, K. & Hollenberger, J.C.
 (2021) Religious support moderates the long reach of adverse childhood events on physical health.
 Journal of Religion and Health. https.//doi.org/ 10.1007/s10943-021-01259-w 5.

 - Hollenberger, J.C. & Madden, E.E.
 (2021) Teaching note: Integrating family planning in social work education.
 Journal of Baccalaureate Social Work [in press]